nickbabcock/Pdoxcl2Sharp/README.md

 feature.
 I doubt I'll work on it as I don't see the benefits right now, as will be explained.

-It's hard to support automatic deserialization as Paradox files are not rigorously structured.
-For instance, in JSON there is only one way to denote a list `a: [...]`, but in a paradox file there are [multiple ways](#faq-what-does-consecutiveelements-mean) to handle lists.
-Sure there is a way around this if we force the user to denote everything with custom attributes.
-The only problem would be the number of attributes may get out of control.
+It's hard to support automatic deserialization, as Paradox files are not rigorously structured.
+For instance, in JSON there is only one-way to denote a list `a: [...]`, but in a paradox file there are [multiple ways](#faq-what-does-consecutiveelements-mean) to handle lists.
+Sure, there is a way around this if we force the user to denote everything with custom attributes.
+The only problem would be the number of attributes might get out of control.
 An aliased list with consecutive elements of quoted strings would need three attributes to deserialize and serialize correctly.
 To me this seems pretty cluttered.
 Another technical reason that makes it hard is that objects can be in a partially deserialized state such as a list.
 We know that once `a:[...]` is read that `a` is fully constructed, but if ou construct the list out of individual `a` elements, you have a situation with a partially constructed list.
-This isn't a problem by itself, it just exasperates current problems with parsing lists.
+This isn't a problem by itself; it just exasperates current problems with parsing lists.

-Another reason why I'm not a fan is that deserializeing something is inheritantly slow if done dynamically and especially something as complex as Paradox files.
-Some of the use cases involve parsing a 50MB save file with a deep and complex heirarchial tree, and parsing 10,000 similiarly structured small files.
+Another reason why I'm not a fan is that deserializeing something is inherently slow if done dynamically and especially something as complex as Paradox files.
+Some of the use cases involve parsing a 50MB save file with a deep and complex hierarchical tree, and parsing 10,000 similarly structured small files.
 Any time spent discovering how to deserialize an object will be too long.
-An ineresting notion is precompiling like [protobuf-net][], as there really isn't a need to rediscover how to deserialize an object on each program invocation.
+An interesting notion is precompiling like [protobuf-net][], as there really isn't a need to rediscover how to deserialize an object on each program invocation.
 I've toyed with implementing this, but I've decided against this, as I'm unsure of the value that would be added.

 Some popular libraries like [ServiceStack.Text][] use a concurrent dictionary to store type and the function that will parse out the type after this function has been computed.
 This is a great time saver but it is still too much time.
 Think about it this way.
 Say we have 1.5 million lines with 100,000 objects of maybe three dozen different kinds.
-Even if the dictionary was preloaded, a 100,000 lookups on a concurrrent dictionary is fast, but definitely non-negible.
+Even if the dictionary was preloaded, a 100,000 lookups on a concurrent dictionary is fast, but definitely non-negligible.
 For those curious, in this instance a single threaded regular dictionary would be faster, but there would be no caching bonus across parallel deserialiations (think back to the 10,000 file example).